 A short summary of the CAESES® intake port design capabilities can be found in this tech brief (PDF).

 If you want to hear this story in more detail, you can check out the recording of the webinar we ran jointly with R&D CFD.
 If you would like to discuss your intake or exhaust port applications with us, do not hesitate to get in touch!
-More information about similar applications can be found in our automotive industry section.
+More information about similar applications can be found in our powertrain application section or the intake port design page.

 If you are interested in CAESES® and in CFD-driven design optimization, then sign up for our newsletter.
 Don’t worry, we won’t bother you with too many emails.
 Of course, you can unsubscribe at any time 🙂